 USE AND DISCLOSURE OF INFORMATION

 Use of Data Collected From Users of the SIIA Website.
 We use data collected about users of the SIIA website only for internal and marketing purposes.
 We do not retain any personally identifying information.
 On occasion, SIIA may make chat rooms, forums, message boards, and news groups available.
 Any information that users voluntarily disclose in these areas may be publicly accessible.
 SIIA does not routinely monitor these activities and users should exercise caution when sharing personal information.

 Reporting Piracy to SIIA.
-Anyone can report possible incidents of software piracy and content piracy to SIIA through SIIA's online piracy reporting forms, email or hotline.
+Anyone can voluntarily report possible incidents of software piracy and content piracy to SIIA through SIIA's online piracy reporting forms, email or hotline.
 SIIA uses this information to investigate piracy claims and, if necessary, to take legal and/or other enforcement action.
 All information identifying individuals who report software piracy or content piracy is kept strictly confidential by SIIA staff and outside counsel and is not disclosed unless required by law or expressly allowed by the individual who reported the piracy.

 SECURITY AND COMPLIANCE